 Mt Sinai is 2,285-metre (7,497 ft) tall.
 And the Mt Sinai hikes go from St Catherine monastery which is at 5.249 ft (1.600 m) above the sea level to Mount Sinai summit which is at 7497 ft (2.285 m).

 There are two ways to reach the summit: the Camel Path and Steps of Repentance.
 The Camel Path joins the Repentance Path at a place called the Elijah Hollow or the Seven Elders of Israel.
 From there final 750 steps lead to the summit.

-The Camel Path is 4.3 miles (7 km) long snake-like way.
+The Camel Path is 4.3 miles (7 km) long snake-like path.
 Trekking the Camel Path up to the top takes about 2 and a half hours (up to 3 hours) on average.
 Local Bedouins offer camel rides for 250 EGP (15 USD) along the path.
-A camel can take you up almost to the Mount Sinai peak.
-Almost, as the camels can go to the Elijah Hollow and from there, there are still 750 steps to climb to the top.
-There are rest stops along the Camel Path where local bedouins sell water, hot drinks (tea, coffee, chocolate), snacks and even blankets that are welcomed during cold night climbs.
+If you want, you take a camel ride up the mountain and almost to the peak of Mount Sinai.
+I am saying ‘almost’, as the camels can go to the Elijah Hollow and from there, there are still 750 steps to climb to the top.
+There are rest stops along the Camel Path where local bedouins sell water, hot drinks (tea, coffee, chocolate), snacks, and even blankets that are welcomed during cold night climbs.

 My Mount Sinai trip started from Dahab, a small town on the coast of the Sinai Peninsula.
 I wanted to see a sunrise over the Dead Sea from the top of Mt Sinai and I took a bus tour from Dahab.